stfc/PSyclone/tutorial/LFRic/background/LFRic_kernel.md

 end module setval_field_w0_kernel_mod
 ```

-As can be seen from the code above, the *LFRic kernels are objects, defined
+As can be seen from the code above, the *LFRic kernels are classes, defined
 as derived types* that inherit from the abstract base type `kernel_type`

 ```fortran